gemnasium/gemnasium-gem/README.md

     $ rake gemnasium:create

 Create command will look for data in your config/gemnasium.yml configuration file to create a project.
-If your project was previously managed automatically from Github or if you want to change the visibility of an existing project, you can use the `gemnasium:create:force` subtask to overwrite existing setup.
+If your project was previously managed automatically from Github you can use the `gemnasium:create:force` subtask to overwrite existing setup.

 Please note that automatic Github synchronization will be dropped once project is configured with this gem.